MingcheL1/Powershell-Customization/README.md

 # Starshell, a customized powershell terminal by Mingche
-My customization of my powershell terminal
+A powershell customization setup made by Mingche

 # Getting Started
 Open up powershell terminal on your computer